sta/websocket-sharp/README.md

   };
 ```

-`e` has passed as the `System.EventArgs.Empty`, so you don't need to use it.
+`System.EventArgs.Empty` is passed as `e`, so you do not need to use it.

 ##### WebSocket.OnMessage Event #####